jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (3) Any requirement to pay a letting fee in contravention of subsection (1) is an unlawful act.
 (4) A landlord who contravenes subsection (1) commits an infringement offence and is liable to a fine or an infringement fee specified in Schedule 1B.

-### 18 Bonds to be no more than 4 weeks' rent
+### 18 General bonds
-(1) A landlord shall not require payment by way of bond of an amount greater than 4 weeks' rent lawfully payable under the tenancy agreement.
+(1) A landlord may require payment of a bond (a general bond) of no more than 4 weeks’ rent lawfully payable under the tenancy agreement relating to all of the tenant’s obligations.
-(2) On the lawful increase of the rent, the landlord may require payment by way of bond of a further sum not exceeding the amount by which the rent payable for 4 weeks has been increased.
+(2) If the landlord lawfully increases the amount of the rent, the landlord may require payment of a further sum of general bond not exceeding the amount by which the rent payable for 4 weeks has been increased.
-(3) On the decrease of the rent, the amount by which the total sum already paid by way of bond exceeds the rent payable for 4 weeks following the decrease shall, on application to the chief executive by the person who paid the bond, be refunded to the tenant.
+(3) If the landlord decreases the amount of the rent, the chief executive must, on application by the person who paid the general bond, refund the tenant the amount by which the total sum of general bond already paid exceeds the rent payable for 4 weeks following the decrease.
-(4) A landlord who contravenes this section—
-  (a) commits an unlawful act; and
+(4) A landlord who requires payment of a general bond that is greater than the amount referred to in subsection (1)— (a) commits an unlawful act; and
   (b) commits an infringement offence and is liable to a fine or an infringement fee specified in Schedule 1B.

+### 18AA Pet bonds
+(1) A landlord may require payment of a bond (a pet bond) of no more than 2 weeks’ rent lawfully payable under the tenancy agreement relating to the tenant’s obligations in relation to a pet if—
+  (a) the tenant is keeping, or intends to keep, a pet on the premises; and (b) the landlord has agreed the pet may be kept on the premises.
+(2) A landlord must not require payment of more than 1 pet bond at any one time during a tenancy.ExamplesExample 1A tenant has their landlord’s consent to keep 3 pets.
+The landlord may require payment of 1 pet bond of no more than 2 weeks’ rent.Example 2A pet bond is paid out following the death of a tenant’s pet (see section 22BA).
+The tenant subsequently obtains the landlord’s consent to keep a new pet.
+The landlord may require payment of a pet bond again.
+(3) If the landlord lawfully increases the amount of the rent, the landlord may require payment of a further sum of pet bond not exceeding the amount by which the rent payable for 2 weeks has been increased.
+(4) If the landlord decreases the amount of the rent, the chief executive must, on application by the person who paid the bond, refund the tenant the amount by which the total sum of pet bond already paid exceeds the rent payable for 2 weeks following the decrease.
+(5) A landlord commits an unlawful act if the landlord requires payment of a pet bond— (a) that is greater than the amount referred to in subsection (1); or (b) from a tenant who is not keeping, or does not intend to keep, a pet on the premises.
+(6) A landlord commits an infringement offence and is liable to a fine or an infringement fee specified in Schedule 1B if the landlord requires payment of a pet bond as set out in subsection (5)﻿(a) or (b).

 ### 18A Landlord must not require security other than permitted bond
 (1) A landlord may not require a tenant to provide the landlord with any form of security to secure any payment or performance arising out of, or in connection with, the tenancy.